 The Medicine Maker’s Handbook: A Home Manual by James Green

 This is one of my favorite references.
-It contains step by step instructions for making every type of herbal preparation imaginable.
-Alcohol extracts, oil infusions, glycerites, ointments, salves, lotions and creams, syrups, honeys, oxymels – they are all in this book, plus so much more!
+It contains step-by-step instructions for making every type of herbal preparation imaginable.
+Alcohol extracts, oil infusions, glycerites, ointments, salves, lotions and creams, syrups, infused honey, oxymels – they are all in this book, plus so much more!
 This was the first book that I read on the art of the home apothecary, and it continues to be one of my favorites.
 An oldie but a goodie!

 The Modern Herbal Dispensatory by Thomas Easley and Steven Horne

 A new primer for making herbal preparations.
 There’s a chapter on formulation and dosage as well as a chapter of sample formulas.
 The book includes directions for making fluid extracts and soxhlet extracts.
 There’s even a chart that discusses categories of herbs (ie demulcent, simple bitters, etc) and how well they are extracted in alcohol, water, glycerin, vinegar, or oil.
 Directions are all very clear and concise.
 My complete review is here.

 Healing Herbal Teas: Learn to Blend 101 Specially Formulated Teas by Sarah Farr

 If you love teas as much as I do, you will thoroughly enjoy Healing Herbal Teas.
 There are plenty of recipes for supportive herbal teas in the chapters for tonic and remedial teas, but I especially love the chapters on seasonal teas.
 I’ve bookmarked the Summer Goddess tea recipe – it has tulsi, mint, hibiscus, fennel and chrysanthemum.
 Sounds divine!
 It’s a beautiful little book, too!
 Read my full review here.

 Making Plant Medicine by Richo Cech